 Searching online for plantar fasciitis cream’s is a bit like going shopping for a used car, a lot of snake oil, and not many remedies that actually work.

 I wanted to cover a few of my favorite topical cream’s which I’ve used with relative success to relieve the heel pain from my plantar fasciitis.

-Please note, I’m not a doctor, and can’t give you “real” medical advice, and as such, what follows is simply my personal experience with these creams.
+Disclaimer: I’m not a doctor, and can’t give you real medical advice, and as such, what follows is simply my personal experience with these creams.

-The top selling plantar fasciitis cream, and I found out why:
+The top selling cream for plantar fasciitis, and I found out why:

 If you’re looking for a cream that can reduce your heel pain, this is the one.

 Zax’s uses arnica, devils claw, and ginger as its main ingredients, I don’t know about you but arnica was my mothers favorite choice for all sorts of aches, scratches, pains and all things in between growing up.
 I was skeptical as a child whether it was a placebo effect or not but whichever the case – it worked then, and it works now.

 Penetrex Plantar Fasciitis Cream